 Meanwhile, municipal elections are overdue.
 Originally set for May 2020, they have been delayed due to COVID-19, and still haven’t been scheduled.
 Therefore, municipal governments are currently in their fifth year of a four-year term.
 Advocacy groups have called on the provincial government to set an election date.

 Newfoundland and Labrador last held provincial elections on May 16, 2019.
 The Liberal Party lost the majority it had won in 2015 and subsequently formed a minority government.
 Normally, the next election would have been due on October 10, 2023.

 However, embattled Liberal leader and premier Dwight Ball announced his resignation as premier in February 2020, and after that, stepped down following the Liberal Party’s leadership election on August 3, 2020.
-According to provincial law, new elections must be held within a year of a new premier being sworn in; as such, they are due by August 2021.
-However, the Progressive Conservatives have called for a delay until October 2021, citing COVID-19.
+Given the cancellation of in-person voting due to COVID and a delay, and controversy over the current caretaker premier’s economic recovery plan, the whole thing has been described as strange.

 Meanwhile, municipal elections – last held on September 26, 2017 – are due in September 2021.